Lincoln Corporation Waterworks: New administration

 Elkesley pumping station had originally housed two triple-expansion steam engines, named Janetta and Livens.
 They had worked for 62 years without trouble, but on 17 October 1973, Janetta exploded, shooting a large part of a piston through the roof.
 Significant damage was caused to the boiler, the control system and the building, so that Livens could not be used either.
 Lincoln had to rely on the electric pumping station, the spare capacity of the Grove boreholes, and the borehole at Newton.
 It was decided that Janetta was beyond repair, and as Livens was of the same age, there was a risk that it too might fail.
 Electric pumps were fitted at the bottom of the boreholes, and a temporary system of diesel and electric booster pumps was installed, which remained in use for six years.
-Meanwhile, the Water Act 1973 had created a new administrative structure for the water industry, and on 1 April 1974 the District Water Board became part of the Anglian Water Authority, one of ten regional authorities responsible for water supply, sewerage and sewage treatment in England and Wales.
+Meanwhile, the Water Act 1973 had created a new administrative structure for the water industry, and on 1 April 1974 the Lincoln and District Water Board became part of the Anglian Water Authority, one of ten regional authorities responsible for water supply, sewerage and sewage treatment in England and Wales.

 The removal of the two steam engines presented a problem, as there was no obvious way to do so without demolishing the listed building in which they resided.
 It took almost five years to get permission to pull down the building.
 The engines were given to a museum trust, in the hope that one would be re-erected, but they were both scrapped subsequently.
 Once authorisation had been obtained, a ceremony was held, at which the mayor used the silver spade which had been first used in 1908, and construction of the all-electric station began.
 It could pump 4 e6impgal per day and was named McBarron, after Neil McKechnie Barron.